zmanian/gaia/spec.md

 ## Global State

-`Params` and `GlobalState` represent the global persistent state of the gaia.
+`Params` and `GlobalState` represent the global persistent state of Gaia.
 `Params` is intended to remain static whereas `GlobalState` is anticipated to change each block.